iCubbles/cubx-polymer-elements/webpackages/com.incowia.cubx-paper-menu/README.md

 1. **lastId**: last generated id (generated when the id of an element to be added is not provided).
 2. **menuItems**: array of the menuItems that should be contained by the menu.
-3. **selectedMenuItem**: current selected menuItem (same value as the [selectedItem](https://elements.polymer-project.org/elements/paper-menu#property-selectedItem) property of the paper-menu)
+[//]: # (3. **selectedMenuItem**: current selected menuItem (same value as the [selectedItem](https://elements.polymer-project.org/elements/paper-menu#property-selectedItem) property of the paper-menu))
 4. **selectedMenuItems**: current selected menuItems (same value as the [selectedItems](https://elements.polymer-project.org/elements/paper-menu#property-selectedItems) property of the paper-menu)
-5. **selectedMenuValues**: current selected menuValues (same value as the [selectedValues](https://elements.polymer-project.org/elements/paper-menu#property-selectedValues) property of the paper-menu, by default the ids are selected, this can be changed giving a value to the `attrForSelected` slot).
+5. **selectedMenuValues**: current selected menuValues (same value as the [selectedValues](https://elements.polymer-project.org/elements/paper-menu#property-selectedValues) property of the paper-menu, by default the `index` of the items are returned, this can be changed giving a value to the `attrForSelected` slot).

 ## Docs
 The generated documentation for this component is available [here](https://cubbles.world/sandbox/com.incowia.cubx-paper-menu@0.1.0-SNAPSHOT/cubx-paper-menu/docs/index.html)